-- Channelization and flow diversion projects shall appropriately consider issues of sediment transport, erosion, deposition, and channel migration and properly mitigate potential problems through the project as well as upstream and downstream of any improvement activity.
-A detailed analysis of sediment transport and overall channel stability should be considered, when appropriate, to assist in determining the most appropriate design. - 2.
+1. Channelization and flow diversion projects shall appropriately consider issues of sediment transport, erosion, deposition, and channel migration and properly mitigate potential problems through the project as well as upstream and downstream of any improvement activity.
+A detailed analysis of sediment transport and overall channel

+- stability should be considered, when appropriate, to assist in determining the most appropriate design. - 2.
 Channelization and flow diversion projects shall evaluate the residual 100-year floodplain. - 3.
 Any channelization or other stream alteration activity proposed by a project proponent must be evaluated for its impact on the regulatory floodplain and be in compliance with all applicable federal, state and Town floodplain rules, regulations and ordinances. - 4.
 Any stream alteration activity shall be designed and sealed by a registered Colorado Professional Engineer or Certified Professional Hydrologist. - 5.
 All activities within the regulatory floodplain shall meet all applicable federal, state and Town floodplain requirements and regulations. - 6.
-Within the Regulatory Floodway, stream alteration activities shall not be constructed unless the project proponent demonstrates through a Floodway analysis and report, sealed by a registered Colorado Professional Engineer, that there is not more than a 0.00-foot rise in the proposed conditions compared to existing conditions Floodway resulting from the project, otherwise known as a No-Rise Certification, unless the Town first applies for a CLOMR and Floodway revision in accordance with Section 10-3-21. - 7.
+Within the Regulatory Floodway, stream alteration activities shall not be constructed unless the project proponent demonstrates through a Floodway analysis and report, sealed by a registered Colorado Professional Engineer, that there is not more than a 0.00-foot rise in the proposed conditions compared to existing conditions Floodway resulting from the project, otherwise known as a No-Rise Certification, unless the Town first applies for a CLOMR and Floodway revision in accordance with Section 10-3-22. - 7.
 Maintenance shall be required for any altered or relocated portions of watercourses so that the flood-carrying capacity is not diminished.

-10-3-24: PROPERTIES REMOVED FROM THE FLOODPLAIN BY FILL: A Floodplain Development Permit shall not be issued for the construction of a new structure or addition to an existing structure on a property removed from the floodplain by the issuance of a FEMA Letter of Map Revision Based on Fill (LOMR-F) with a lowest floor elevation placed below the Base Flood Elevation with one foot of freeboard that existed prior to the placement of fill.
+10-3-24: PROPERTIES REMOVED FROM THE FLOODPLAIN BY FILL: A Floodplain Development Permit shall not be issued for the construction of a new structure or addition to an existing structure on a property removed from the floodplain by the issuance of a FEMA Letter of Map Revision Based on Fill (LOMR-F), unless such new structure or addition complies with the following: